 How To Boil An Egg For Egg Curry

-I prefer my eggs properly hard boiled for this Egg Curry.
+I prefer my eggs properly hard boiled for this curry.
 However, I have friends who like the yolk very, very slightly gooey and as they think that this adds a little extra creamy eggy flavour to the curry.
 You try it both ways and decide what you think.

 What To Serve With Egg Curry

-Guys this is where I go a little crazy and want to serve everything and anything with this simple Egg Curry.
-I love serving it with tomato rice as I feel the tangy flavour of the tomatoes and warming spices perfectly complement the creamy coconuty favour of the curry.
-But of course, you can serve it with plain rice, idiyappams, roti, naan and paratha.
+Guys this is where I go a little crazy and want to serve everything and anything with this.
+It is the perfect Egg Curry for rice like this Tomato Rice, as I feel the tangy flavour of the tomatoes and warming spices perfectly complement the creamy coconuty favour of the curry.
+But of course, you can serve it with some Plain Rice or Instant Pot Brown Rice, idiyappams, roti, naan and paratha.
 It is all good.

 Guys I have chatted to you a lot.
-You need to try this Egg Curry recipe.
-It is a tasty yet simple to cook protein rich curry that makes a great anytime, any occasion meal.
-It is also paleo and whole 30 compliant.
+You need to try this simple Egg Curry recipe.
+It is tasty yet simple to cook protein-rich curry that makes a great anytime, any occasion meal.
+It is also Paleo and Whole 30 compliant.

-So here is how to make this egg curry.
-Please do try it and if you do make it, then please do tag #recipesfromapantry on Instagram or Twitter so that I can pop over and have a look.
+Here is how to make this Egg Curry.
+Please do try it and if you do make it then please do tag #recipesfromapantry on Instagram or Twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.
 You can also share it on my Facebook page.